The Cost To Move a Three-Bedroom Home: Your Cheapest Options

 Moving containers

-Moving containers allow you to maintain control — and cut costs — throughout the moving process.
-They’re especially convenient if you’re willing to do some or all of the labor on your own, but you’ll need to confirm you have enough space to store it, especially if you live in a busy urban center.
+Moving containers allow you to maintain control—and cut costs—throughout the moving process.
+They’re especially convenient if you’re willing to do some or all of the labor on your own, but you’ll need to confirm you have enough space for the container, especially if you live in a busy urban center.

 The biggest benefit of moving containers is that you have at least a few days to load them before they’re picked up.
 Other moving solutions tend to have much tighter timelines.